 But Experience, we cannot keep the temperature in the holding.
 It just makes the temperature of the coils very similar.

 Which preset temperature may be increased indefinitely.
-Up to the maximum coil temperature heat can produce up.
+Up to the maximum coil temperature heat can be produced up.

-And also most electronics components, using a higher temperature, makes a shorter lifespan.
+Also most electronics components, using a higher temperature, have a shorter lifespan.

 Hand-picked related articles you may want to read: